mmikhasenko/JOB-PHD-LHCb-RUB-2023-08/interview_problems.md

 - "R" represents a resistor,
 - "L" represents an inductor,
 - "C" represents a capacitor,
-- The "o o" symbols symbol represents an AC voltage source,
+- The "o o" symbol represents an AC voltage source,
 - The dots indicate that the pattern of the last (or first) connection cell repeats infinitely.

 Your task is to find the resonance pole of this circuit in the complex frequency $\omega$ plane (you should express your answer in terms of R, L, and C, without substituting numerical values).
 The resonance pole is defined as the point in the complex frequency plane where the impedance of the circuit, becomes zero.
 Draw a connection with hadron physics resonances.